The Adventures of Robin Hood (TV series)

-The Adventures of Robin Hood is a British television series comprising 143 half-hour, black and white episodes broadcast weekly between 25 September 1955 (Note: First broadcast in UK by ATV London.
+The Adventures of Robin Hood is a British television series comprising 143 half-hour, black-and-white episodes broadcast weekly from 25 September 1955 (Note: First broadcast in UK by ATV London.
 See: TV Transmission dates at the BFI online website (British Film Institute).
-The series' first run was broadcast on Sunday afternoons at 5.30 or 5.25pm in the UK for all four series by ATV London from 1955–1959, other regions varied day and year of transmission.
-CBS in the US broadcast the first three series on Monday nights at 7.30pm from 26 September 1955 to 30 June 1958.
-The fourth series episodes were screened in the US on Saturday mornings at 11.30am between 10 January 1959 and 26 September 1959.
+The series' first run was broadcast on Sunday afternoons at 5:30 or 5:25 pm in the UK for all four series by ATV London from 1955–1959, other regions varied day and year of transmission.
+CBS in the US broadcast the first three series on Monday nights at 7:30 pm from 26 September 1955 to 30 June 1958.
+The fourth-series episodes were screened in the US on Saturday mornings at 11:30 am between 10 January 1959 and 26 September 1959.
 Dates given on Network DVD release are incorrect for UK first run, as ATV London being the weekend London broadcast station did not transmit programmes on Monday evenings in 1955 and are in fact CBS US TX dates.
-Network dates for series 4 are for a UK TX on ABC Weekend Television (Midlands & the North) not first run ATV London.) to 1 March 1959 on ITV.
-It starred Richard Greene as the outlaw Robin Hood, and Alan Wheatley as his nemesis, the Sheriff of Nottingham.
+Network dates for series 4 are for a UK TX on ABC Weekend Television (Midlands and the North) not first-run ATV London.) to 1 March 1959 on ITV.
+It starred Richard Greene as the outlaw Robin Hood and Alan Wheatley as his nemesis, the Sheriff of Nottingham.
 The show followed the legendary character Robin Hood and his band of merry men in Sherwood Forest and the surrounding vicinity.
 While some episodes dramatised the traditional Robin Hood tales, most were original dramas created by the show's writers and producers.